 Two of my dear clients have brought something quite interesting to my attention and I wonder how many of us would have ever known this bit of HERMES trivia.

+This was not the only scarf that “had” to be re-issued.
 The Carnaval de Venise had to be renamed to Fetes Venitiennes after the City of Venice filed a lawsuit against Hermes in 1999.

-This is fascinating information!
-Thank you ladies for sharing this with us!
+Fascinating information, I would say and a big thank you ladies for sharing this with us!